 Preparing Students for the Real World: Why Career Education, Not College, May Be the Answer

-Amid a nationwide reassessment of the “college-for-all” mindset, data reveals that millions of young adults in the U.S. are neither in school nor working—a staggering signal that our traditional education pathways may not be serving all learners.
+Amid a nationwide reassessment of the “college-for-all” mindset, data reveal that millions of young adults in the U.S. are neither in school nor working.
+This is a staggering sign that our traditional education pathways may not be serving all learners.
 With rising tuition costs, high dropout rates, and a rapidly evolving job market, education leaders are urgently asking: how do we better prepare students for lives of purpose and prosperity in a world that’s changing faster than our classrooms—and could career education be the missing link?

 Key takeaways from the episode…

-• Redefining Risk in Post-Secondary Paths: Eddy argues that pushing all students toward college can actually increase risk—financially and emotionally—especially for those who enroll without clear purpose or passion.
+• Redefining Risk in Post-Secondary Paths: Eddy argues that pushing all students toward college can actually increase risk, financially and emotionally, especially for those who enroll without a clear purpose or passion.

 • The Power of Early Exploration: Middle school is a critical window for identity formation and exposure to diverse careers.
 Discovery, not default, should be the goal.